wesselb/stheno/README.md

 Note: [here](https://wesselb.github.io/stheno) is a nicely rendered and more readable version of the docs.

-### AutoGrad, TensorFlow, PyTorch, or Jax?
+### AutoGrad, TensorFlow, PyTorch, or JAX?
 Your Choice!

 ```python
 from stheno.autograd import GP, EQ